Chūshingura: Historical events

 The historical basis for the narrative began in 1701.
 The ruling shōgun Tokugawa Tsunayoshi placed Asano Takumi-no-kami Naganori, the daimyō of Akō, in charge of a reception of envoys from the Imperial Court in Kyoto.
 He also appointed the protocol official (kōke) Kira Kōzuke-no-suke Yoshinaka to instruct Asano in the ceremonies.
 On the day of the reception, at Edo Castle, Asano drew his short sword and attempted to kill Kira.
-His reasons are not known, but many purport that an insult may have provoked him.
+His reasons are not known, but many have suggested that an insult may have provoked him.
 For this act, he was sentenced to commit seppuku, but Kira did not receive any punishment.
 The shogunate confiscated Asano's lands (the Akō Domain) and dismissed the samurai who had served him, making them rōnin.

 Nearly two years later, Ōishi Kuranosuke Yoshio, who had been a high-ranking samurai in the service of Asano, led a group of forty-six/forty-seven of the rōnin (some discount the membership of one for various reasons).
 They broke into Kira's mansion in Edo, captured and killed Kira, and laid his head at the grave of Asano at Sengaku-ji.
 They then turned themselves in to the authorities, and were sentenced to commit seppuku, which they all did on the same day that year. Ōishi is the protagonist in most retellings of the fictionalized form of what became known as the Akō incident, or, in its fictionalized form, the Treasury of Loyal Retainers (Chūshingura).

-In 1822, the earliest known account of the Akō incident in the West was published in Isaac Titsingh's posthumous book, Illustrations of Japan.
+In 1822, the earliest known account of the Akō incident in the West was published in Isaac Titsingh's posthumous book Illustrations of Japan.